clin1223/VLDet/README.md

 ## Citation

 If you find this project useful for your research, please use the following BibTeX entry.

+@article{VLDet,
+  title={Learning Object-Language Alignments for Open-Vocabulary Object Detection}, author={Lin, Chuang and Sun, Peize and Jiang, Yi and Luo, Ping and Qu, Lizhen and Haffari, Gholamreza and Yuan, Zehuan and Cai, Jianfei}, journal={arXiv preprint arXiv:2211.14843}, year={2022}
+}

 ## Acknowledgement
 This repository was built on top of [Detectron2](https://github.com/facebookresearch/detectron2), [Detic](https://github.com/facebookresearch/Detic.git), [RegionCLIP](https://github.com/microsoft/RegionCLIP.git) and [OVR-CNN](https://github.com/alirezazareian/ovr-cnn).
 We thank for their hard work.